Is Owning a Liquor Store Profitable? – How to Run a Profitable Liquor Business

 Liquor store real estate is expensive

+Prime retail spaces near foot traffic or commuter routes can come at a premium, especially in cities.
 Plus, your liquor license is bound to your license, so liquor store owners must sign long-term leases or buy the property outright.
-Often, new businesses must have signed on a lease before they even apply for their liquor license.

 Liquor distribution is regulated

-Because of interstate regulation of liquor, figuring out your ordering and supplier relationships can be a difficult process.
+Because of interstate regulation of liquor, figuring out your ordering and supplier relationships can be difficult.
+Additionally, all states have unique requirements and maximum quantities that liquor stores can deliver.

 Liquor store profit margins range based on several factors, including your overhead costs, inventory, suppliers, and clientele.
-Cheaper alcohol will have lower margins than high-end items.
+Here’s what you can expect for gross profit margins on different products.

 How Much Do Liquor Stores Make?